-Located within the Faculty of Computing, Health and Science, Edith Cowan University, Australia, the goal of the Child Health Promotion Research Centre (CHPRC) is to promote the health of children and young people through engagement and partnerships with families, schools and communities.
+Located within the Faculty of Health, Engineering and Science, Edith Cowan University, Australia, the goal of the Child Health Promotion Research Centre (CHPRC) is to promote the health of children and young people through engagement and partnerships with families, schools and communities.

 Drawn from over 12 years of intervention research in Western Australian schools, practical advice, resources and tips for parents, teachers and students are presented and sample resources are available for download.
 Links to other agencies that also provide resources and support across the CHPRC’s four key research areas of mental health promotion (including bullying and aggression prevention), healthy lifestyle and healthy weight promotion, drug use harm reduction and injury prevention are also made.

 Helping WA school staff and students engage positively with social media.

 World-renowned ECU child health expert Professor Donna Cross receives grant to research teen sexting.

 Bringing together world experts on bullying prevention and management.

 See more news | RSS